redpanda-data/connect/website/docs/components/processors/while.md

 import TabItem from '@theme/TabItem';

-While is a processor that checks a [Bloblang query](/docs/guides/bloblang/about/) against messages and executes child processors on them for as long as the query resolves to true.
+A processor that checks a [Bloblang query](/docs/guides/bloblang/about/) against each batch of messages and executes child processors on them for as long as the query resolves to true.

 <Tabs defaultValue="common" values={[